✨ We're excited to announce we've raised a €5M Seed led by EQT Ventures

 Who Can Apply for Paternity Benefit?

-Paternity Benefit is a social welfare payment paid to the relevant parent who:
+Paternity Benefit is a social welfare payment paid to the relevant parent (regardless of gender) who:

 • Is employed or self-employed (a form of insurable employment).